Sausage Gravy and Biscuits Skillet + Video

 Tried this recipe?Let us know how it was!

-titled image for sausage gravy and drop biscuits skillet
+titled image (and shown): sausage gravy & drop biscuits skillet

 Disclosure: Posts may contain affiliate links.
 If you purchase a product through an affiliate link your price will remain the same and The Slow Roasted Italian will automatically receive a small commission.
 Thank you for supporting us, it helps us keep creating new recipes.